Join millions of Canadians who have already trusted Loans Canada

 What Training Do License Insolvency Trustees Recieve In Canada?

 A LIT can receive a license upon completion of certain training and stringent educational/learning requirements, followed up by an oral board examination in front of a panel.
 The panel typically consists of someone from the OSB, a lawyer, and another Trustee.
-The process to obtain one’s license is very involved and requires discipline and knowledge.
+The process of obtaining one’s license is very involved and requires discipline and knowledge.

 What Debt Relief Options Do Licensed Insolvency Trustees Offer?